cryptape/nostr-binding/docs/nostr-lock-script.md

 The `pubkey` and `sig` can be filled with arbitrary 32-byte lowercase hex-encoded public key and 64-byte lowercase hex-encoded signature values to meet the deserialization requirement defined in NIP-01.
-A value with all zeros is a suitable choice.
+It's not necessary to validate the signature.

 ### Unlocking by Key